FlyingKatsu/ProgressBarGenerator/README.md

 #### Changes and Fixes

+- Headshots are redrawn whenever any headshot changes (0.1.8)
+- Layers are saved and restored separately (0.1.8)
 - Default canvas shows current HTML values instead of sample text (0.1.7)
 - Added Impact Italic as the default font (0.1.7)
 - Added two more goal text inputs, a separate miter input for title/goal text, and consolidated update functions for title text, goal text, and progress values (0.1.6)